rpiRobotics/ARM-21-02-F-19-Robot-Motion-Program/README.md

 The GUI currently only support FANUC and ABB robot.

+## Tesseract Visualization
+Once the GUI is running, on the browser type in `localhost:8000`, the Tesseract environment will be shown.

 ## Dependancies
 ### Robot Drivers:
 Robot drivers are python interface with robot controller.
 Follow instruction on github to install